 The independent members of our Board meet frequently in executive sessions, typically at the end of each regularly scheduled Board meeting, and otherwise as needed.
-The Lead Director presides over those sessions and is in a position to take a leadership role in certain limited circumstances when leadership by the Chair, who is also our Chief Executive Officer, is not deemed advisable.
+The Lead Director presides over those sessions and is in a position to take a leadership role in certain limited circumstances when leadership by the Executive Chairman is not deemed advisable.
 The Lead Director also provides significant input into Board meeting agendas and presentation topics.
-During 2019, the independent members of our Board met in executive session fourteen (14) times, either in conjunction with a Board meeting or a committee meeting at which the other independent members were present.
+During 2020, the independent members of our Board met in executive session twelve (12) times, either in conjunction with a Board meeting or a committee meeting at which the other independent members were present.